-- (e) the commencement of proceedings against a licensed fiduciary, its holding company or subsidiary, in any country or territory; - (f) the appointment of anyone acting under any regulatory authority to investigate the affairs of the licensed fiduciary, its holding company or subsidiary; - (g) the imposition of disciplinary measures, or sanctions, against the licensed fiduciary, its holding company or subsidiary, by any regulatory authority; - (h) the conviction of the licensed fiduciary, its holding company or subsidiary, or any personnel of any offence, under any jurisdiction, relating to financial services, companies or insolvency laws where such offences involve fraud, dishonesty, money laundering or tax evasion; - (i) with regard to outsourcing - - (i) any significant outsourcing arrangements entered into; - (ii) any material changes to significant outsourcing arrangements; and - (iii) where there is a failure of an outsourced service provider or other breakdown in the provision of outsourced services, which causes significant disruption to the licensed fiduciary's business; - (j) with regard to PII - (i) when a notification under a PII policy is made to its insurer; or - (ii) if there is any payment made, by the insurers, under the PII cover; - (k) with regard to complaints - (i) of any significant complaint made against the licensed fiduciary; - (ii) when the licensed fiduciary has been unable to resolve a complaint within three months of the date of the initial receipt of the complaint; or - (iii) when a complaint is upheld by the Channel Islands Financial Ombudsman;
+- (e) the commencement of proceedings against a licensed fiduciary, its holding company or subsidiary, in any country or territory; - (f) the appointment of anyone acting under any regulatory authority to investigate the affairs of the licensed fiduciary, its holding company or subsidiary; - (g) the imposition of disciplinary measures, or sanctions, against the licensed fiduciary, its holding company or subsidiary, by any regulatory authority; - (h) the conviction of the licensed fiduciary, its holding company or subsidiary, or any personnel of any offence, under any jurisdiction, relating to financial services, companies or insolvency laws where such offences involve fraud, dishonesty, money laundering or tax evasion; - (i) with regard to outsourcing - (i) any significant outsourcing arrangements entered into; - (ii) any material changes to significant outsourcing arrangements; and - (iii) where there is a failure of an outsourced service provider or other breakdown in the provision of outsourced services, which causes significant disruption to the licensed fiduciary's business; - (j) with regard to PII - - (i) when a notification under a PII policy is made to its insurer; or - (ii) if there is any payment made, by the insurers, under the PII cover; - (k) with regard to complaints - (i) of any significant complaint made against the licensed fiduciary; - (ii) when the licensed fiduciary has been unable to resolve a complaint within three months of the date of the initial receipt of the complaint; or - (iii) when a complaint is upheld by the Channel Islands Financial Ombudsman;

-- (l) the imposition of a sanction against the licensee following breach determination by the Data Protection Authority; - (m) the making, or the proposal for the making, of a compromise or arrangement with any creditors of the licensed fiduciary; - (n) the summoning of a meeting to consider a resolution to wind up a licensed fiduciary or any of its holding companies or subsidiaries; - (o) the presentation of any application for the commencement of insolvency proceedings including désastre, winding up or the appointment of a receiver, administrator or liquidator under the law of any country, or territory, in relation to the licensed fiduciary, or to a company which is a holding company or subsidiary of the licensed fiduciary; and - (p) the making of an application to wind up, or to dissolve, any licensed fiduciary which is a partnership including limited partnerships and limited liability partnerships; - (2) Notifications made under rule 5.2(1)(o) and (p) above must be accompanied by a cessation of business plan setting out arrangements that the licensed fiduciary proposes to put in place in relation to its clients.
+- (l) the imposition of a sanction against the licensee following breach determination by the Data Protection Authority; - (m) the making, or the proposal for the making, of a compromise or arrangement with any creditors of the licensed fiduciary; - (n) the summoning of a meeting to consider a resolution to wind up a licensed fiduciary or any of its holding companies or subsidiaries; - (o) the presentation of any application for the commencement of insolvency proceedings including désastre, winding up or the appointment of a receiver, administrator or liquidator under the law of any country, or territory, in relation to the licensed fiduciary, or to a company which is a holding company or subsidiary of the licensed fiduciary; and - (p) the making of an application to wind up, or to dissolve, any licensed fiduciary which is a partnership including limited partnerships and limited liability partnerships; - (q) changes to a notification of an approved supervised role; - (r) changes to a notification of a vetted supervised role; and - (s) changes to a notification of a notified supervised role. - (2) Notifications made under rule 5.2(1)(o) and (p) above must be accompanied by a cessation of business plan setting out arrangements that the licensed fiduciary proposes to put in place in relation to its clients.

-This list is not exhaustive and is intended to indicate the type of event of which the Commission would expect to be notified but it does not limit the scope of subsection 46(2) or any provision of the Law.
+This list is not exhaustive and is intended to indicate the type of event of which the Commission would expect to be notified but it does not limit the scope of subsection 46109(2) of the Financial Services Business (Enforcement Powers)(Bailiwick of Guernsey) Law, 2021, or any provision of the Law.